Polydile/dile-components/docs/crud/ajax.md

 The component dispatches two custom events to notify the reception of the response in the connections:

-> These custom events are not configured with `bubbles: true`, so they must be listened to directly on the dile-ajax component tag.

 - **ajax-success**: Dispatched when the server response has a successful HTTP status code.
 The detail of the event is the JSON returned by the server.
 - **ajax-error**: Dispatched when the response is received with an error HTTP status code.
 The detail of the event is an object with these properties: